kemckinnmsft/Ready/MW-SC-TS317.md

 - Windows 10 Enterprise
 - Office 365 ProPlus
-- Azure Information Protection Preview Unified Client (2.0.185.0)
+- Azure Information Protection Client (1.41.51.0)

 Microsoft 365 E5 Tenant credentials will be provided during the event.
 If you want to run through this lab after the event, you may use a tenant created through https://demos.microsoft.com or your own Microsoft 365 Tenant.
 This Lab Guide will be publicly available after the event at https://aka.ms/AIPHOL2.